-The legal consultant invoice is used to be paid as a practicing attorney that offers their advice on an hourly basis or for a flat fee.
-A legal consultant is someone who is brought in to assist a company or individual with legal planning, protecting, and defending a party from criminal or civil exposure.
-Legal consultants are paid either through contingency (%), per hour ($/hr), or a combination of both.
+The legal consultant invoice is used by a practicing attorney who offers their advice on an hourly basis or for a flat fee.
+The consultant is someone who is typically hired on a short-term basis to assist a company or individual with legal planning, protection, and defending a party from criminal or civil exposure.

-- Criminal Case – If the client is involved in a criminal case, he or she may request to have additional assistance from an attorney that has worked in the local area or on a similar case in the jurisdiction.
+- Criminal Case – If the client is involved in a criminal case, he or she may request to have additional assistance from an attorney that has worked on a similar case in the jurisdiction.

 - Employment/Labor – Whether it’s for the employer or the employee, the legal consultant will be able to help safeguard either party and provide assistance in negotiations if employment was terminated with or without cause.

-- Intellectual Property (IP) Protection – Perhaps the most popular type, this is for business entities and how to protect the assets from possible litigation from a third (3rd) party.
-In addition, this also covers patents, trademarks, copyrights, etc. and how best to protect the property of a business or individual.
+- Intellectual Property (IP) Protection – Perhaps the most popular type of legal consulting, mainly for business entities that need to protect their assets from possible litigation from a third (3rd) party.
+This may also cover patents, trademarks, copyrights, and how best to protect the property of a business or individual.

 - Medical (malpractice) – If the patient was wrongfully cared for and decides to seek damages, a legal consultant can help in the negotiation and/or litigation with the medical office.